Kilnhurst: Kilnhurst tip

 There were complaints from councillors in the Kilnhurst area about the smell and the dangers to health.
 John Haworth, who was the works manager at Blackburn Meadows in 1905, pointed out that the Rawmarsh sewage treatment works was a significant contributor to bad smells.
 Councillor Spick from Rawmarsh led a vigorous campaign against the tip in 1906 and attempted to inspect the tip on 5 September 1906 with a group of representatives from Swinton.
 However, Haworth refused them admission, as they had not made any arrangements in advance, and the Mexborough and Swinton Times reported the events but generally found in favour of Sheffield Corporation.
 Legal action was considered in 1907, but Spick was advised that there was no real case.
 The matter was laid to rest after a series of jovial exchanges in the council.
 Sheffield worked hard to ensure that the tip was not a nuisance, and exchanges between Rawmarsh and Sheffield councils became much more amiable.

 One train of empty wagons left the tip each day, and another of full wagons arrived, according to the Great Central Railway's 1922 timetable.
 By 1939, three railway lines left the sidings and ran across the tip.
 However, the tip was becoming full, and Sheffield Council bought land at Thrybergh in 1946 to create a new tip.
 That opened in January 1948, after which regular tipping at Kilnhurst stopped, by which time 2,917,480 tons of sewage sludge had been tipped at the site.
 It continued to be used irregularly until 1959, when the railway siding was removed, and the land was sold to the National Coal Board in 1961.

 Kilnhurst Ings Nature Reserve

 Kilnhurst Ings is a post industual washland adjacent to the River Don.
 The Wildlife Trust for Sheffield and Rotherham has created a series of ditches and shallow ponds in order to encourage aquatic insects, voles, waterfowl and wading birds.
 This has improved the biodiversity of the area, with meadow and aquatic plants now established.
 Black-tailed skimmer dragonfly and snipe have been sighted in the reserve.
 Seasonal grazing takes place from April to October.
+Over 90 species of birds have been seen on the ings.